Shabinahmed/Shabin-Ahmed/README.md

 ### News App `REST API`
 Live news feed app pulling from a public API — category filtering, article detail view, clean card-based UI.

+### To-Do App-Flutter
+Built a To-Do App in Flutter with full CRUD functionality using REST API.
+Users can create, update, delete, and view tasks in real-time.
+State management is handled with the Provider, and a clean, responsive UI is implemented using Flutter widgets.
+This project enhanced my skills in API integration and state handling.

 ### Recipe Finder `REST API`
 Search and browse recipes by ingredient or category.
 Fetches live data from an API with a smooth, scrollable UI.